 Coming to fruition in July 2023, a multi-year process to form a regional Catholic school system became reality.
 All Saints Catholic School, Assumption High School, John F. Kennedy Catholic School, Lourdes Catholic School, and St. Paul the Apostle Catholic School merged to become Scott County Catholic Schools.

 Also in July 2023, Fr.
 Patrick Hilgendorf became pastor of OLV.
-Under his leadership, JFK will continue to grow and prosper.
+In the summer of 2024, a new playground was installed behind JFK.
+It has features that are not found in any playground in the area.